 This is where samples come in.

-A sample is a smaller group selected from the population that represents the larger group.
+A sample is a smaller group selected from the population that is intended to represent the larger group.
+The number of members in the sample is the sample size, and it is always smaller than the total population size.

-Instead of studying everyone, researchers study some people and use the findings to understand the whole population.
+Instead of studying everyone, researchers study some members and use the findings to understand the whole population through inferential statistics.
 For example:

 - Surveying 300 students out of 20,000 enrolled at a university